 Accidents can happen in the blink of an eye in Armstrong County.
 Covering over 664 square miles and home to over 75,000 people and families this county is important because it contains several major roads.
 However, when you are driving on the road you are likely to be sharing the road with commercial vehicles and tractor-trailers.
 Due to their size, weight, and momentum when there is an accident involving a tractor-trailer there are likely going to be severe injuries and even the possibility of death.

-- Required documentation – in order to receive a commercial drivers license a driver will generally have to show that they are eligible by producing a driving record in all 50 states and the District of Columbia.
+In order to receive a commercial driver’s license, a driver will generally have to show that they are eligible by producing a driving record in all 50 states and the District of Columbia.
 In addition, they will have to show that they are medically qualified to drive a trailer

 Common Reasons for Truck Accidents